Career Culinary Pathway

 Get the Qualifications

 Tt is entirely possible to obtain a position as a food preparation assistant or similar and work your way up from there within a kitchen and showing willingness, commitment and enthusiasm is essential.
-However, attending a culinary programme we believe is an essential part of a chef’s training and having a NZQA or City and Guild qualification will expose all students to a wider range of cooking techniques and ingredients which will give them a broader skillset.
+However, attending a culinary programme we believe is an essential part of a chef’s training and having a NZQA qualification will expose all students to a wider range of cooking techniques and ingredients which will give them a broader skillset.

 NZQA LEVEL 4: